 School Statement

-Example School will fully comply with Ministerial Order 706 and the associated guidelines published by the Department of Education and Training.
+Yallourn North PS will fully comply with Ministerial Order 706 and the associated guidelines published by the Department of Education and Training.

 Anaphylaxis

 Anaphylaxis is a severe allergic reaction that occurs after exposure to an allergen.
 The most common allergens for school-aged children are nuts, eggs, cow’s milk, fish, shellfish, wheat, soy, sesame, latex, certain insect stings and medication.